 | Snapchat | 28 minutes | Snap Inc. |

-TikTok's 95-minute daily average is the platform's most powerful competitive advantage.
-It is not a feature or an algorithm or a creator fund.
-It is time.
-Every minute someone spends on TikTok is a minute they are not spending elsewhere.
-And that 95-minute average includes people who barely open the app - the serious users are logging two, three, four hours.
-That kind of attention is unprecedented for any entertainment medium in human history.
+TikTok's 95-minute daily average is its most powerful advantage, and it is not a feature or an algorithm.
+It is time, and every minute spent there is a minute not spent elsewhere.
+That average also includes people who barely open the app, so the serious users are logging two, three, four hours.
+No entertainment medium has held attention like that.

 Platform-Specific Statistics